Agoric/documentation/main/wallet-api.md

   - Lets you send payments, import contacts by Board ID and give them a petname.
 - **Setup**
   - ![Setup](./assets/4-SetupWalletUI.png)
-  - Shows your enablable Dapps, issuers, and contacts.
+  - Shows your Dapps, issuers, and contacts.
   - Lets you create empty purses, import contacts by Board ID and give them a petname, and enable/disable Dapps and change their petname.
-- **Connected/Disconnet**
+- **Connected/Disconnect**
   - ![Connected](./assets/5-ConnectWalletUI.png)
   - Shows if the Wallet UI is connected to your ag-solo.
   - Lets you connect the Wallet to or disconnect the Wallet UI from your ag-solo.